Try Medisearch

 Can Lexapro Cause Acne?

-In this article, we will take a close look at Lexapro, a selective serotonin reuptake inhibitor (SSRI) commonly used to treat depression and generalized anxiety disorder.
-We will explore the potential side effect of acne development and discuss various treatment strategies, including dermatological treatments and medication adjustments.
+In this blog, we will examine Lexapro, a selective serotonin reuptake inhibitor (SSRI) commonly used to treat depression and generalized anxiety disorder.
+We will examine the side effects of Lexapro, and discuss whether Lexapro causes acne.

 MediSearch gives instant answers to medical questions based on 30 million scientific articles.